Cromane GAA: History

 The Cromane senior football team that won the 2017 Kerry Novice championship.
 They beat Moyvane 1–12 to 0–12 in the final played on Sunday, 8 October, at Strand Road, Tralee.

 In October 2017, the club won their fourth Kerry County Novice Championship title when they beat Moyvane by 1–12 to 0–12.
-The game was played at Strand Road in Tralee.
 This win meant that Cromane represented Kerry in the 2017 Munster Junior B Championship.

-Cromane played The Banner GAA Club, from Ennis, County Clare, in the 2017 Munster Junior B Football Championship quarter-final in Knockaderry, County Limerick.
-The game was played on 20 November 2017, with Cromane winning 0–10 to 0–5.
-This victory set up a semi-final meeting with Tipperary champions Cashel King Cormacs.
-The semi-final was delayed due to adverse weather conditions until Sunday, 4 February 2018.
-Cromane came out on top in the semi-final, winning 2–14 to 4–3 against Cashel King Cormacs to set up a Munster Junior B Football Championship final against the Limerick champions Ballybrown.
+Cromane met The Banner GAA club, from Ennis, County Clare, in the 2017 Munster Junior B Football Championship quarter-final on 20 November 2017.
+Cromane won by 0–10 to 0–5, setting up a semi-final meeting with Tipperary champions Cashel King Cormacs.
+Cromane also won the semi-final, by 2–14 to 4–3, reaching the 2017 Munster Junior B Football Championship final against Ballybrown of Limerick.
 Cromane lost the final by 0–11 to 1–10.

-In February 2019, Cromane competed in Comórtas Peile Páidi Ó Sé tournament winning the junior final against Renard by 3–8 to 1–8.
-The Cromane captain John Michael Foley received the Páidi Ó Sé Memorial Perpetual Cup.

-In October 2021, Cromane claimed their fifth county title when they defeated Asdee in the Covid-delayed 2020 Novice County Championship final.
-The final score from the final played in Ballymac was Cromane 3-9, Asdee 0-8.
+In October 2021, Cromane claimed their fifth county title when they defeated Asdee, by 3-9 to 0-8, in the Covid-delayed 2020 Novice County Championship final.

-In September 2025, Cromane won its sixth county title when defeating Finuge in the 2025 Novice County Championship final.